What is Cannabis?

 - Hash oil, rarely sold in New Zealand, is a thick liquid.

-Marijuana is typically smoked, either in hand-rolled cigarettes (called “joints”) or in a pipe.
+Cannabis is typically smoked, either in hand-rolled cigarettes (called “joints”) or in a pipe.
 Hashish is either smoked with tobacco or baked into food goods and eaten, while hash oil is usually spread on cigarettes and smoked.

 Effects of Cannabis